-Definition 2.26 (Conjunctive Normal Form CNF).
-A boolean formula f is in conjunctive normal form (CNF), if it consists of OR-clauses that are connected by an AND operation.
-A CNF formula is satisfiable, if there is an assignment of variables such that all OR-clauses of the formula are satisfied.
+Definition 2.28 (Conjunctive Normal Form (CNF)).
+A boolean formula f is in conjunctive normal form (CNF), if it consists of OR-clauses that are connected by AND operations.
+A CNF formula is satisfiable if there is an assignment of variables such that all OR-clauses of the formula are satisfied.